wprender/cloudbreak-docs/docs/azure/shell/shell.md

 **Networks**

-Your clusters can be created in their own **Virtual Private Cloud (VPC)** or in one of your already existing VPCs.
-If you choose an existing VPC it is possible to create a new subnet within the VPC or use an already existing one.
+Your clusters can be created in their own **networks** or in one of your already existing one.
+If you choose an existing network, it is possible to create a new subnet within the network.
 The subnet's IP range must be defined in the `Subnet (CIDR)` field using the general CIDR notation.

-*Default AWS Network*
+*Default AZURE Network*

-If you don't want to create or use your custom VPC, you can use the `default-aws-network` for all your Cloudbreak clusters.
-It will create a new VPC with a `10.0.0.0/16` subnet every time a cluster is created.
+If you don't want to create or use your custom network, you can use the `default-azure-network` for all your Cloudbreak clusters.
+It will create a new network with a `10.0.0.0/16` subnet and `10.0.0.0/8` address prefix every time a cluster is created.

-*Custom AWS Network*
+*Custom AZURE Network*

-If you'd like to deploy a cluster to a custom VPC you'll have to **create a new network** template, to create a new subnet within the VPC, provide the ID of the subnet which is in the existing VPC.
+If you'd like to deploy a cluster to a custom network you'll have to apply the following command:

-A network also can be used repeatedly to create identical copies of the same stack (or to use as a foundation to start a new stack).

->**IMPORTANT** The subnet CIDR cannot overlap each other in a VPC.
-So you have to create different network templates for every each clusters.
->For example you can create 3 different clusters with 3 different network templates for multiple subnets 10.0.0.0/24, 10.0.1.0/24, 10.0.2.0/24 with the same VPC and IGW identifiers.

 ```
-network create --AWS --name my-aws-network --subnet 10.0.0.0/16
+network create --AZURE --name my-azure-network --addressPrefix 192.168.123.123 --subnet 10.0.0.0/16
 ```

-Other available options:

-`--vpcID` your existing vpc on amazon

-`--internetGatewayID` your amazon internet gateway of the given VPC

-`--publicInAccount` flags if the network is public in the account
+>**IMPORTANT** Please make sure the defined subnet and theirs address prefixes here doesn't overlap with any of your already deployed subnet and its already used address prefix in the network, because of the validation only happens after the cluster creation starts.

+>In case of existing subnet make sure you have enough room within your network space for the new instances.
+The provided subnet CIDR will be ignored, but a proper CIDR range will be used.

 You can check whether the network was created successfully
 ```
 network list
 ```

+`--addressPrefix` This list will be appended to the current list of address prefixes.

+- The address prefixes in this list should not overlap between them.
+- The address prefixes in this list should not overlap with existing address prefixes in the network.

+You can find more details about the AZURE Address Prefixes [here](https://azure.microsoft.com/en-us/documentation/articles/azure-cli-arm-commands/#azure-network-commands-to-manage-network-resources).

+If `--publicInAccount` is true, all the users belonging to your account will be able to use this network template to create clusters, but cannot delete it.

+>**NOTE** The new networks are created on AZURE only after the the cluster provisioning starts with the selected network template.

 **Security groups**

-Security group templates are very similar to the [security groups on the AWS Console](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html). **They describe the allowed inbound traffic to the instances in the cluster.** Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
+Security group templates are very similar to the [security groups on Azure](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/). **They describe the allowed inbound traffic to the instances in the cluster.** Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
 This may change in a later release.